marcoagpinto/aoo-mozilla-en-dict/README.md

 Each release enters a feature freeze approximately one week before publication, allowing time to prepare release notes, update websites, and finalise packaging.
 Maintaining five dictionaries simultaneously requires careful coordination to ensure accuracy and stability.

 **Note:**
-Since late 2025, the AOO Extensions website has been read-only, so updates and downloads can no longer be provided there.
-For this reason, only a LibreOffice (LO) extension is now released, which can also be installed and used in Apache OpenOffice (AOO).
+Since late 2025, the AOO Extensions website has been read-only, so only a LibreOffice (LO) extension is now maintained.
+This extension can also be installed and used in Apache OpenOffice (AOO).

-The AOO and LO extensions contain the same wordlist; they previously differed only in naming and update URLs.
-With the AOO site read-only, the LO extension is now the only maintained version for both LO and AOO.
+The LO and former AOO extensions are identical in content; they previously differed only in naming and update URLs.
 For more details, see [this LibreOffice bug report](https://bugs.documentfoundation.org/show_bug.cgi?id=148250).

 A changelog for dictionary updates is available in `2025+_Release_notes.txt`.